 Domestic Terminal means any terminal which processes a passenger travelling on a Domestic Service or a Regional Service.

+Domestic to International Transfer Passenger means a passenger who connects from a domestic flight to an international flight at the Airport.

+Eligible Data Breach has the same meaning as it has in the Privacy Act.

 Embarking Passengers means all passengers on board a departing aircraft.
 This includes Transit Passengers, Transfer Passengers, Infants, Domestic-On-Carriage and Positioning Crew, but excludes Operating Crew.

 facilities and services means our standard facilities and services as set out in Schedule 7 except to the extent that those facilities and services or additional facilities and services are provided to you under a separate written aeronautical services agreement, contract, lease, licence or other authority from us.